jierdin/sprout/operating-agreement.md

 ###### Section 4.01 - Members:

-The respective names and addresses of the Members of each Series are set forth on Exhibit A attached hereto.
+The respective names and addresses of the Members of each Series are set forth on Exhibit A.

 ###### Section 4.02 – Chief Executive Officer: